 Significant pension reform is being considered or implemented in many countries.

 Within this global environment of change, it is important that we learn together to understand what best practice may look like, both now and into the future.
 This eighth edition of the Melbourne Mercer Global Pension Index presents such research and compares retirement income systems in 27 countries which encompass a diversity of pension policies and practices.

-An important secondary purpose is to highlight the shortcoming in each country’s system and to suggest possible areas of reform that would provide more adequate retirement benefits, increased sustainability over the longer term and/or a greater trust in the pension system.
+The primary objective of this research is to benchmark each country’s retirement income system using more than 40 indicators.
+An important secondary purpose is to highlight some shortcomings in each country’s system and to suggest possible areas of reform that would provide more adequate retirement benefits, increased sustainability over the longer term and/or a greater trust in the pension system.